dapucita/haxbotron/README.md

 [Discord](https://discord.gg/qfg45B2)

 ## Special thanks to
-G.Buffon made great custom maps and they are very popular in Korea.
+`G.Buffon` made great custom maps and they are very popular in Korea.

 ## Copyrights
 MIT License.

-Some maps by G.Buffon.
+Some maps by `G.Buffon`.